IRS Tax Identification Number (TIN) Validation e-Services Update

 The great news is that for companies using Tipalti’s Tax Form collection and validation services as part of their supplier onboarding, there is no interruption or re-registration required.
 We will be updating our e-services identity prior to the deadline.

 It’s another benefit to relying on Tipalti to manage tax compliance as part of the overall supplier payment operation.
-If you’re not already using Tipalti’s KPMG-certified process to collect and validate W-9 and W-8 series tax forms for international payees, please contact Tipalti today.
+If you’re not already using Tipalti’s process to collect and validate W-9 and W-8 series tax forms for international payees (which was reviewed by KPMG LLC), contact Tipalti today.